thomasjk0831/thomasjk0831/README.md

 ### Hi there 👋
-I'm a Full-Stack Web Developmer.
+I'm a Full-Stack Web Developer.
 I'm Eager to learn new things from others and always available to teach to those who need help.
 - 🔭 I’m currently working on a group project to combat homelessness
 - 🌱 I’m currently learning typescript
 - ⚡ Fun fact: I like to go on walks